 Traffic Management Plans

-Traffic management plans in New Zealand must comply with the relevant regulations and guidelines as required by the relevant Road Controlling Authority (RCA): either the local Council or Waka Kotahi (NZTA) if they manage the road in question.
+Traffic management plans in New Zealand must comply with the relevant regulations and guidelines as required by the Road Controlling Authority (RCA) that manages that road asset: usually the local Council or Waka Kotahi (NZTA).

 So, do you need a TMP?

-If you are planning to do anything that impacts the road corridor (from the property boundary on one side of a road to property boundary on the other side), then you need an approved TMP, before you start work.
+Anything that impacts users of the road corridor (from property boundary on one side of a road to property boundary on the other side), requires an approved TMP before you can start work.

-• The nature of the works being undertaken, the time of day and how long will they take
+- The nature of the works being done, time of day and how long will they take.

-• The number of vehicles using a particular road.
-Is it an arterial route?
+- The number of vehicles using a particular road.
+Is it a main route?
 Are there suitable detours?

-• Pedestrians (including prams, wheelchairs, scooters, impaired sight and mobility)
+- Pedestrians (especially those with prams, wheelchairs, scooters, impaired sight and mobility issues).

-• If there are other works booked or underway in that area
+- Are other works booked or underway in that area.

 You can see why we ask so many questions at the planning stage.

-It's important to note that a TMP must be developed by a qualified and competent traffic management planner or supervisor.
-At STMSnz, we have a team of traffic management planners who are trained and experienced in developing and implementing Traffic Management Plans that comply with all relevant regulations and guidelines.
+It's important to note that a TMP must be developed by a competent, qualified traffic management plan designer.
+At STMSnz, we have a team of traffic management plan designers who are trained and experienced in developing and implementing traffic management plans that comply with all relevant regulations and guidelines.

 Contact us for further information or to get a quote.